PaddlePaddle/PGL/examples/NeurIPS2022/MAG240M/README.md

 We get metapath2vec embeddings following https://github.com/PaddlePaddle/PGL/tree/static_stable/examples/metapath2vec

+This will give you the following file:

+* `m2v_embed.npy`: The m2v embed. you can get it from [here (password: 0mr0)]

 ### Get the new validation split:

 ```
 python split_valid.py
 ```

-Then, you will save the new cross validation data in follow dir:
+Then, you will save the new cross validation data in the following directory:
 * `./valid_64`

 ## Running Multi-GPU Training Script

 ```
-run_r_unimp_train.sh
+sh run_train.sh
 ```

 ## Running Multi-GPU Inferring Script
 ```
-run_r_unimp_infer.sh
+sh run_infer.sh
 ```
 This will give you R_UNIMP value in the performance table below